-- 1911.13 Action AW-2.1A: Southwest Waterfront Development Plan Implement the 2003 Southwest Waterfront Development Plan.
-1911.13 - 1911.14 Action AW-2.1.B: Long-Term Improvements Study the feasibility of the long-term improvements identified in the Southwest Waterfront Plan, such as a Hains Point Canal (in East Potomac Park), relocation of cruise lines and their infrastructure, a new Yellow Line Metro station at the waterfront, and construction of a pedestrian/bicycle bridge across the Channel near the Case Bridge.
-1911.14 - 1912 AW-2.2: South Capitol Street Buzzard Point 1912 - South Capitol Street is one of the District's four principal axes and marks the division between the southeast and southwest quadrants of the city.
+Implement the 2003 Southwest Waterfront Development Plan.
+1911.13

+- 1911.14 Action AW-2.1.B: Long-Term Improvements Study the feasibility of the long-term improvements identified in the Southwest Waterfront Plan, such as a Hains Point Canal (in East Potomac Park), relocation of cruise lines and their infrastructure, a new Yellow Line Metro station at the waterfront, and construction of a pedestrian/bicycle bridge across the Channel near the Case Bridge.
+1911.14 - 1912 AW-2.2: South Capitol Street Buzzard Point 1912 - 1912.1 South Capitol Street is one of the District's four principal axes and marks the division between the southeast and southwest quadrants of the city.
 It is an important part of the regional highway system, with traffic volumes of approximately 100,000 52,000 cars per day.
 The street provides many residents and visitors with their first view of the U.S. Capitol building and is an important gateway into Central Washington.
-1912.1 - This symbolic role contrasts with the current state of the corridor.
+1912.1 - 1912.2 This symbolic role contrasts with the current state of the corridor.
 Awkwardly shaped properties, some vacant and others barricaded from public access, front the street between the U.S. Capitol and I-395.
 Elevated railroad tracks and freeway ramps obstruct vistas and the massive Capitol Power Plant is an additional looming presence.
 South of I-395, the street enters into a mix of new residential high-rise buildings, jumble of fast food restaurants, gas stations, poorly maintained commercial uses, vacant businesses, the Nationals Ballpark, and parking lots.
 South of the Frederick Douglass Bridge, these uses give way to an eclectic mix of industrial and utility uses along the shoreline, including a power plant.
-1912.2 - The transportation infrastructure in the area also creates a significant barrier to connectivity to surrounding areas.
-Both South Capitol Street and the Frederick access investment and create a harsh environment for pedestrians.
+1912.2 - 1912.3 The transportation infrastructure in the area also creates a significant barrier to connectivity to surrounding areas.
+Both South Capitol Street and the Frederick Douglass Bridge are in need of repair.
+There are no bike lanes along South Capitol Street and sidewalks are minimal and unshaded.
+High speed traffic and the lack of signalized intersections have been a deterrent to increasing active and safe bike and pedestrian access investment and create a harsh environment for pedestrians.
 These issues will be addressed as part of the South Capitol Street Corridor Project currently underway.
 This major capital project extending across the Anacostia River will make major streetscape improvements to South Capitol Street and create a new Frederick Douglass Memorial Bridge.
 This project represents the largest capital project that the District Department of Transportation has ever undertaken.
-1912.3
+1912.3 - 1912.4 For the last ten years Since the mid-1990s, the District has been working with its federal partners to transform South Capitol Street into a grand urban boulevard with a mix of land uses and commemorative works that are more fitting of its role as a gateway to the national capital.
+Such a vision was first laid out in the 1997 National Capital Planning